Loabi Vevijje: Development

 During the shooting of the film, Andhirikan (2020), on 26 September 2019, director Seezan announced the title of his upcoming film as Loabi Vevijje.
 Pre-production of the film, including finalizing the script, songs recording and mixing was proceeded during the next two months.
 The film was officially launched on 11 December 2019.
 Filming commenced on 24 December 2019 in GDh.
 Thinadhoo and continued till 8 January 2020.
 Apart from Thinadhoo, some scenes of the film were shot in Sri Lanka during March 2020.
 Filming was halted due to the COVID-19 pandemic, with two scenes pending to be shot in Male'.
 In May 2022, it was reported that Aishath Rishmy was roped in to direct some songs of the film.
 With the indication of cinema re-opening, post COVID-19, the crew resumed the shoot of the remaining scenes of the film, including the songs in GDh.
 Thinadhoo.

 Soundtrack

 The first single of the film "Miss Veyey", a bonus song of the film's soundtrack album, performed by Abdul Hannan Moosa Didi after a long hiatus, was released on 14 February 2021, on the occasion of Valentines Day.

 Release

 The film was scheduled for theatrical release for mid-2020, but was postponed due to the COVID-19 pandemic.
 In January 2023, makers of the film announced that Loabi Vevijje will be released in theatres on 3 May 2023, as the second Maldivian film to be screened at Olympus Cinema, after its re-opening in February 2023.

+The film received generally positive reviews from critics.
+Ahmed Nadheem from Dhauru while highlighting the cinematography by Ibrahim Moosa as the strongest pillar of the film wrote: "The opening teaser and the last scene in the rain is one of the few scenes no one would imagine to witness in Maldivian cinema".
+Further applauding the acting performance of Ali Azim, Nadheem commended the creative team for taking a risk to present an "erotic thriller".
+Despite that, he criticized the screenplay for its "abrupt sequencing" and "inconsistent character development", weak dialogue dubbing and the "average" performance by the lead cast except for Azim.
+Aminath Luba reviewing from The Press praised the cinematography of the film and acting of Ali Azim as the best offerings from the film, while pointing out some flaws in the editing and inclusion of too many songs "distracting".